faalbers/QuickenStockPrices/README.md

 # QuickenStockPrices
-Scripts to retrieve stock prices from Quicken
+Scripts to retrieve stock prices from Quicken and create a cdv file with new prices